How to Get Rid of Fleas with Diatomaceous Earth

 - Brush your pet with a comb to help it spread all over its fur.

-Note: Be careful that you don’t get the earth in your pet’s ears.
+Note: Be careful not to get the substance inside your pet’s ears.

 - Spread the diatomaceous earth on the pillow or on the bed that your pet sleeps on.
 It’s important that your animal is out of the house when you do this.
 They should be gone until the dust settles.

 - The dirt needs to reach the corners and cracks of the wall and floor.
-For pillows, it; s necessary o et them rest for a few hours, or, preferably all-night long.
+For pillows, you have to let them be for a few hours.
+It’s preferable to leave the dust on all-night long.
 Afterward, remove the dust.

 You can remove the dust by shaking the pillows.
 However, the best option is to use a vacuum cleaner to keep the dust from affecting your animal.